 Stability of properties under extended cycling, which can be solved using stabilizers and nucleating agents.

-Subcooling (as the melt is cooled, therefore, it does not solidify at the thermodynamic melting point) and segregation, which is solved by adding crystallizing and nucleating agents.
+Subcooling (as the melt is cooled, therefore, it does not solidify at the thermodynamic equilibrium melting point) and segregation, which is solved by adding crystallizing and nucleating agents.

-They present low thermal conductivity, which can be solved mixing with metals.
+They present low thermal conductivity, which can be solved by mixing with metals.